 The "E" in STEM, Engineering, has many unique aspects.
 Engineers' abilities in design and systems thinking enable them to utilize their integrative, creative capacity to leverage technology in improving quality of life for people and the planet.
-Because of engineers' immediate ability to contribute professionally upon graduation, the BS degree in engineering (including software engineering) is distinctive as a four-year professional degree with eligibility to qualify for the Professional Engineer (PE) license[1].
-Furthermore, in the high-tech environment upon which the global economy is based, the perennial debate about workforce shortages of engineers and computer scientists requires a more precise understanding of dynamic industry needs and of the abilities of departments to address them.
-Finally, the inclusion of persons from groups underrepresented in most disciplines of engineering and computer science has remained a stubborn long-standing issue, especially in electrical engineering, mechanical engineering, computer engineering, and computer science, among others.
+Because of engineers' immediate ability to contribute professionally upon graduation, the BS degree in engineering (including software engineering) is distinctive as a professional degree with eligibility to qualify for the Professional Engineer (PE) license[1].